top of page

 SCFH EVENTS

-Most events are free and have a limited number of openings.
+The Fall 2025 season offers 25 events with something for everyone.
+All events are free and have a limited number of openings.
 Pre-registration with the Town of Fountain Hills is required.
 Click on the course number to register.

 HINT: For mobile devices, this page is best viewed with "Request Desktop Site".